garuda-linux/garuda-nix-subsystem/docs/src/nixos-module/quick-start.md

 }
 ```

-You may notice that we are using `garuda-nix.lib.garudaSystem` to build the derivation. `garudaSystem` provides an opiniated system configuration similar to what Garuda Linux provides out of the box.
-It also exposes our modules which can then be referenced in own modules like `garuda.*`.
+You may notice that we are using `garuda-nix.lib.garudaSystem` to build the derivation. `garudaSystem` provides an opinionated system configuration similar to what Garuda Linux provides out of the box.
+It also exposes our modules which can then be referenced in our modules like `garuda.*`.
 Then, build your configuration as usual.
-GNS defaults are generally lower priority than your own settings, therefore its easy to override most settings if needed.
+GNS defaults are generally lower priority than your settings, therefore it's easy to override most settings if needed.

 You may also use any of the [Chaotic Nyx's](https://www.nyx.chaotic.cx/) module or home-manager options.
-GNS `nixpkgs` input follows the Nyx's `nyxpkgs-unstable` (which updates daily from nixos-stable after caching has been successful) and shouldn't be overriden in order to profit from their package cache on Cachix.
+GNS `nixpkgs` input follows the Nyx's `nyxpkgs-unstable` (which updates daily from nixos-stable after caching has been successful) and shouldn't be overridden to profit from their package cache on Cachix.

 An exemplary `configuration.nix` could look as follows: